Why is a Robot Using our App – ArchiSnapper?

 All fine, Peter, but why should I care?

-I hear you thinking: “Pretty funky and nice, but what’s in for me, Peter?
+I hear you thinking: “Pretty funky, but what’s in for me, Peter?
 Why should I care?“

 Well, while it’s a lot of work to “train” that robot to do what he has to do (our developers spend easily 20% – 50% of their time on writing the robot-testing-software)….. it’s much more misery, pain, stress, headaches and reputation damage for us if there is a bug sneaking into the app, which results in (for example) data loss for all our clients.